 Another significant detail is the absence of even a hint of the tapered flat hook normally associated with shepherd’s knitting.
 Again in light of the consistent terminology, the specification of “a needle which has a hook on the end” seems unlikely to designate anything other than an ordinary hook-tipped knitting needle.
 Both tools are tractable for shepherd’s knitting but a tapered hook offsets an inherent tendency of the described stitch to be quite tight, perhaps explaining the stretchier form of the fabric.
 The instructions in the first edition being exclusively for Scotch knitting may additionally explain the label Tricot éccosais as an alternate designation for Tunisian crochet — a variety of the craft that is intrinsically reliant on a hook-tipped knitting needle.

-No variant of that term appears in the instructions for ordinary knitting, where the directive for slipping a stitch in the current sense (first attested three years later) is to “take off the next loop without knitting.”
-This means that the first references to both slipping a stitch and a “slipped” stitch were made in the context of shepherd’s knitting, adding nuance to the discussion of why the former was identified by the crocheted “slip stitch” with increasing frequency beginning in the 1850s.
+This adds nuance to the discussion of why shepherd’s knitting was identified by the crocheted “slip stitch” with increasing frequency beginning in the 1850s.
 A similar consideration applies to what is now termed the foundation chain.
 This is not called a chain in the 1835 instructions, which do nothing more than compare the appearance of the structure to an embroidered chain stitch, and make no reference at all to a single chain.

-This leaves the directive for “knitting one stitch and slipping the next upon the needle, without knitting” to be read unencumbered as designating a complete stitch followed by a chain.
-The former is knitted by pulling a loop through both the fabric and the loop that is already on the hook — it is cast on and then immediately bound off.
-A slipped stitch is not directly knitted into the fabric, with the new loop only being pulled through the one already on the hook.
+The directive for “knitting one stitch and slipping the next upon the needle, without knitting” can therefore be read as designating a complete stitch followed by a chain, with no apparent alternative.
+The stitch is knitted by pulling a loop through both the fabric and the loop that is already on the hook.
+A slipped stitch is not knitted directly into the fabric, with the new loop only being pulled through the one already on the hook.
 This provides a plausible derivation of “slip stitch crochet” as a designation for fabric that can be defined solely by these two structures.
-Simple Directions describes such fabric procedurally in terms of knitting, for which shepherd’s knitting remains an appropriate designation — especially since it preserves the historical and conceptual distinction between it and crochet.
+Simple Directions describes such fabric procedurally in terms of knitting, for which shepherd’s knitting remains an appropriate designation — especially since it preserves the historical and conceptual distinctions between it and crochet.

 The instructions for the elastic variant position the stitches above the chains, and the chains above the stitches.
 It is not clear how the directive “this stitch and its loop should be knitted together” is to be understood.
 An open mesh with minimal vertical separation is produced by inserting the hook into the chain.
 If inserted into the space under the chain, the result is a shepherd’s-knitted version of one of the basic stitch patterns in the current crochet repertoire.
 This is normally made in double crochet (UK) and variously termed granite, linen, moss, or seed stitch.